In the past four years of working at Nextfly, there is one thing that I’ve noticed pretty regularly:

 Haha.
 This one is both true and false.
 WordPress was originally founded as a blogging platform, however, has expanded to become much more than just a place to organize your personal recipes or journal about your week.
 WordPress has become one of the most popular website-building platforms in the world.
 It is translated into over 50 languages and powers websites such as musicians Beyonce and Justin Bieber and companies such as Big Machine Records and the Chicago Red Star.

 Although there are many elements that you see being similar from site to site, you have the ability to build any kind of website you’d like in the WordPress framework.
 WordPress has a large community of designers and developers that provide a library of themes for you to choose from both free or paid, or you can work with a website designer directly and turn your idea of a website into a reality with a custom website design.

 3. WordPress is Hard to Use

 It is my belief that learning anything for the first time can be difficult, but the awesome thing about WordPress is that because of its popularity, there is a huge network of support available as well.
 You can go on YouTube for tutorial videos, perform a Google search for a blog topic on how to add a new page, post, or edit your menu.
 You can even tap into the developers directly because every plugin has a “support” tab with their contact information for you to reach out to them directly.
-If all else fails, every website we design and build at Nextfly, our team then provides a hands-on two hour training.
+If all else fails, for every website we design and build at Nextfly, our team then provides hands-on two-hour training.
 This training helps give our clients the foundations they need in order to succeed in managing and maintaining their new website.